My Mother’s Icebox Fruitcake

 my mother

-• 1 lb of Vanilla Wafers: Use good vanilla wafers of course and crush them up fine, or run them through a food processor or chopper.
-I bought boxes of Nilla Vanilla Wafers and just sort of guessed as to how many a pound would be.
-I used about a box and a half.
+• 1 lb of Vanilla Wafers: Be sure to use good-quality vanilla wafers and crush them finely, either by hand or with a food processor.
+I used Nilla Wafers and estimated the amount for a pound, which ended up being about a box and a half.

-• 1 Box of Raisins: Sometimes recipes from 30, 40, or 50 years ago may not be the same equivalent as today.
-I think boxes of raisins used to be about a pound box, but I went with a 12 oz box and it seemed to work.
-Carrie isn’t a big fan of raisins in a fruitcake, so I used golden raisins and hope she won’t notice.😏
+• 1 Box of Raisins: Recipes from decades ago don’t always match today’s measurements.
+I think raisin boxes used to be about a pound, but I went with a 12 oz box, and it worked just fine.
+Since Carrie isn’t a big fan of raisins in fruitcake, I used golden raisins instead—let’s hope she doesn’t notice!😏

-• 2 Cups of Flaked Coconut: Not fresh or frozen.
-Just use the coconut out of a bag or a can.
-Do they still sell it in a can?
-I don’t know!
+• 2 Cups of Flaked Coconut: This recipe calls for flaked coconut, not fresh or frozen.
+Just use flaked coconut from a bag or a can.
+Do they even still sell coconut in cans?
+I’m not sure!

-• 2 Cups of Chopped Pecans: Use pecan pieces or chop up some halves.
-Save a few halves intact if you want to decorate the top.
+• 2 Cups of Chopped Pecans: Use pecan pieces or chop whole halves into smaller bits.
+If you’d like to decorate the top, set aside a few intact pecan halves.

-• 2 Cups of Candied Fruit: I used candied pineapple and mixed candied fruit.
-You can get green or red candied cherries too.
-They were out of red candied cherries when I shopped and I stay away from the green.
-My grandmother swore by them though.
-And there is this candied stuff called citron….another one I don’t use.
+• 2 Cups of Candied Fruit: I used candied pineapple and a mix of candied fruit for this recipe.
+You can also use green or red candied cherries—though red cherries were sold out when I shopped, and I always steer clear of the green ones.
+My grandmother swore by them, but they’re not for me.
+As for citron, that candied stuff?
+I skip that too!

-• 1 Can Sweetened Condensed Milk: Again, years ago a can may have been more than 14 oz, I just don’t know.
-But if the mixture seems a little dry you can always add a bit more of sweetened condensed milk, evaporated milk, marshmallow creme, or even a bit of cherry juice.
-But the cherry juice will give it a pinkish color that you might. not prefer.
+• 1 Can Sweetened Condensed Milk: Years ago, cans might have been larger than the 14 oz size we have today—I’m not sure.
+If the mixture seems a bit dry, you can always add a little extra sweetened condensed milk, evaporated milk, marshmallow creme, or even a splash of cherry juice.
+Just keep in mind that cherry juice may tint the mixture pink, which you might not prefer.
+(I learned that the hard way.)

 • Maraschino Cherries: Optional, use to decorate if you wish.

-Stir the icebox fruitcake mixture with a big wooden spoon.
-Soon you will figure out you just have to get in there with your hands and mix it up)))
+Start by stirring the icebox fruitcake mixture with a big wooden spoon.
+But soon enough, you’ll realize there’s no avoiding it—you’ll need to get in there with your hands to mix it thoroughly! 😊

-Make sure all the vanilla wafer crumbs are well-covered.
-The mixture should hold its shape when you compress it.
+When mixing, make sure all the vanilla wafer crumbs are evenly coated.
+The mixture should hold its shape when you press it together.
+If it doesn’t, keep mixing until it does!

 nobake fruitcake